shopware/docs/resources/references/adr/2021-05-14-when-to-use-plain-sql-or-dal.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-05-14-when-to-use-plain-sql-or-dal.md)
 {% endhint %}

+# When to use plain SQL or the DAL

 ## Context

 It is often discussed whether to work with plain SQL or with the Data Abstraction Layer.